Jyny/Microprocessor-2014-Spring-Q3/README.md

 =====================================

 Needed the REG320.h from here instead of teacher's example code.

-It been writed some NEW in it.
+It been created some NEW in it.

     EX: /*LCM*/
         sbit RS_LCM	= P3^5;